We participated in the Azure study group [Co-hosted by Microsoft] [Beyond Study Group]

 First announcement: "Notifying Azure Monitor alerts to various communication tools"

-The first speaker was Hirata from the System Solutions Department at Beyond,
+The first presenter was Hirata from the System Solutions Department at Beyond, our company.

-Although email alert notifications are available by default, they are no longer a viable communication tool.
+While email alert notifications are available by default, they're practically relics of the past as a communication tool.

-Now that communication using chat tools like Slack and Chatwork has become commonplace, it's time to try receiving alerts via chat.
+Now that communication using chat tools like Slack and Chatwork has become commonplace, let's try receiving alerts via chat as well.

 One interesting feature was the call processing using Twilio, a service that can handle making and receiving phone calls and SMS